Recordkeeping and archiving

 - MUST: Any records to be preserved outside the platform have been exported in accordance with the archival function’s instructions.

-- MUST: A GDPR assessment has been carried out if personal data has appeared in issues, pull requests or commit messages.
-Personal data may remain in history even after it has been removed from the current version.
+- MUST: If personal data has appeared in issues, pull requests or commit messages, a GDPR assessment has been carried out.
+Personal data may remain in the git history even after it has been removed from the current version.